Pixel2175/walrs/README.md

    sys time  132.21 millis    1.04 millis  131.17 millis
 ```

-- if you want any help catch me on discord @pi66
+If you need any help, reach me on Discord @pi66